scenaristeur/vatch/README.md

 ```

   # vatch on Android
-  - install Termux
+  - install Termux (from https://wiki.termux.com/wiki/Main_Page from f-Droid as it seems there are some issue with GooglePlay)
   - in Termux, run ```apt update && apt upgrade```, ```apt install coreutils
   nodejs git```
-  - then run the vatch server installation process basic vatch client
+  - then run the vatch server installation process.
-  will be availble at http://localhost:3000 on your mobile
+client must will be availble at http://localhost:3000 on your mobile
   - if you want to connect from another device on the local network,
    grab your phone ip with ```ifconfig```
   - Want to create a shortcut for vatch ? ->
    install Termux:Widget https://wiki.termux.com/wiki/Termux:Widget
-  and create vatch.sh in .shortcuts/tasks/
+  and    use termux-shortcuts.sh or create vatch.sh in .shortcuts/tasks/
   ```
   mkdir -p /data/data/com.termux/files/home/.shortcuts/tasks
   nano /data/data/com.termux/files/home/.shortcuts/tasks/vatch.sh